lotuslang/lotusjs/docs/Internal/Lexical Structure.md

 } # This is also a single line comment

 p {
-    "This # is not declaring a comment because it is in a string" } # but this one is declaring a comment
+    "This # is not a comment because it is in a string" } # but this one is a comment

 # This code is interpreted as a comment because it begins with a '#' symbol
 # h2("And welcome on my amazing website!")